quicwg/multipath/draft-ietf-quic-multipath.md

 based on the Destination Connection ID in each packet.

-As soon as the negotiation of multipath support is completed, endpoints SHOULD use ACK_MP frames instead of ACK frames also for 0-RTT packets that are acknowledged after the handshake concluded using the Packet Number Space Identifier 0.
+As soon as the negotiation of multipath support is completed, endpoints SHOULD use ACK_MP frames instead of ACK frames to acknowledge application data packets, including 0-RTT packets, received on path ID 0 after the handshake concluded.

 Following {{QUIC-TRANSPORT}}, each endpoint uses NEW_CONNECTION_ID frames to issue usable connections IDs to reach it.
 Before an endpoint adds